Knotx/knotx/documentation/src/main/wiki/HighLevelArchitecture.md

 Adapters are used to communicate with external services.
 Knot.x recommends to create dedicated Adapter every time we need to perform some business logic or adapt service response to other format.

-If service responses can be used as is without any changes no custom Adapters will be required.
+If REST service responses can be used as is without any changes no custom Adapters will be required.
 Knot.x Core provides generic HTTP Adapter which can communicate with services.
 It is marked on diagram with arrow between Knot.x and Services Layer.